-For a standard Subaru Vehicle Speed Sensor Pin 1 (Left side from the terminal end of the plug) is signal, pin 2 is ground, and pin 3 is 12v key on power.
+For a standard Subaru Vehicle Speed Sensor, Pin 1 (Left side from the terminal end of the plug) is the signal, pin 2 is the ground, and pin 3 is the 12v key on power.
 Pin 1, the signal wire, needs to run directly inside the cabin to tie into the signal wire between the cluster and the ECU since this wire does not come into the engine bay.

 4. Wire in the Starter Relay Plug (CN-PL04020) and Clutch Switch for Starter Interrupt Plug (CN-PL02015).
-The starter relay plug needs feed and trigger from key.
-The clutch switch for starter interrupt needs ground side trigger and output to starter and ECU.
+The starter relay plug needs to feed and trigger from the key.
+The clutch switch for the starter interrupt needs a ground-side trigger and output to the starter and ECU.

 6. Ground the manual (MT) identification pin at the ECU.
-It should be noted that the MT identification doesn't actually change the mapping to a manual.
-If possible, reflash the ECU to manual map.
-If reflashing isn't possible, then you'll need to swap to a manual ECU.
-Leave the transmission computer plugged in, unless you swap to a manual ABS pump in which case you can remove the auto transmission computer.
+It should be noted that the MT identification doesn't change the mapping to a manual.
+If possible, reflash the ECU to a manual map.
+If reflashing isn't possible, you'll need to swap to a manual ECU.
+Leave the transmission computer plugged in unless you switch to a manual ABS pump, in which case you can remove the auto transmission computer.

-- For turbo models with reflashing capabilities you can not use the Cobb AP to reflash from an auto to manual map.
-If you have a Cobb AP installed you will uninstall it first, then reflash the ECU with a manual map using Open Source software, then reinstall the Cobb AP.
-Since the ECU ID has changed from auto to manual the Cobb AP will recognize the ECU as a manual and install accordingly.
+- For turbo models with reflashing capabilities, you can not use the Cobb AP to reflash from auto to manual map.
+If you have a Cobb AP installed, uninstall it first, reflash the ECU with a manual map using Open Source software, and reinstall the Cobb AP.
+Since the ECU ID has changed from auto to manual, the Cobb AP will recognize the ECU as a manual and install it accordingly.

-When looking for the MT identification at the ECU you want to find the ground wire that has the "MT" note on it.
-Below are 2 different variations from 2 different diagrams.
+When looking for the MT identification at the ECU, you want to find the ground wire with the "MT" note.
+Below are two different variations from 2 different diagrams.